-Spotlight has every jewellery making supplies to create beautiful pieces from findings to wires.
-Browse the entire Jewellery findings range at Spotlight.
+Spotlight has every jewellery making supplies to create beautiful pieces from findings to wires and parts.
+Browse our range online or in-store today!

 Jewellery Clasps For Your Crafting Projects Explained

 When you just start out with jewellery crafting, you might feel a bit overwhelmed because of all the small parts that can be involved in the process.
 One of the parts you will encounter often is the clasp, which is used to close your pieces of jewellery.

 There are several jewellery clasps available today.
 To help you get to grips with each one and its benefits, we have created a useful guide to jewellery clasps below.

 The bolt ring is the most common type of closure you can encounter.
 Most bolt rings are made from sterling silver, although alternative materials can be used for their construction as well.

 There are many applications for bolt rings in jewellery making.
 They are incredibly popular for light pendants, mainly due to the low weight and small size of the clasp itself, this makes it less likely that the bolt ring will overtake the design of the pendant.